microsoft/azure_arc/docs/overview/_index.md

 * **Manage Kubernetes Apps at scale** - Deploy and manage Kubernetes applications across environments using DevOps techniques.
 Ensure that applications are deployed and configured from source control consistently.

 * **Run data services anywhere** - Get automated patching, upgrades, security and scale on-demand across on-premises, edge and multi-cloud environments for your data estate.

-## Azure Arc Jumpstart

-The following guides will walk you through the process of setting up demos that show how to get started with Azure Arc.
-They are designed with a "zero to hero" approach in mind and with as much automation as possible.
-The goal is for you to have a working Azure Arc demo environment spun up in no time so you can focus on showing the core values of the solution.

-> **Disclaimer: The intention for the Azure Arc Jumpstart project is to focus on the core Azure Arc capabilities, deployment scenarios, use-cases and ease of use.
-It does not focus on Azure best-practices or the other tech and OSS projects being leveraged in the guides and code.**

 ## Azure Arc Story Time